stephanemoore/archives/objc/pitfalls/premature-observation-termination.md

 notifications.
 This could potentially lead to invalid application states and unexpected behaviors.

 This problem can be avoided in a couple ways:
-* Avoid observation termination outside of ‑dealloc.
+* Avoid observation termination outside of ‑dealloc and use flags to discard undesired events.
 * Favor observation APIs that are not vulnerable to observation manipulation in subclasses, e.g., ‑[NSNotificationCenter addObserverForName:object:queue:usingBlock:].
 * Document the notification observations of a class so that subclasses can be designed to avoid causing unexpected behaviors.